biopragmatics/oquat/docs/unknowns/source/uberon.md

 </details>

-## `BioMart` (1)
+## `BioMart`

+There are 1 usages of `BioMart` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20BioMart)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20BioMart).

 | curie           |   usages | nodes                                                           |
 |-----------------|----------|-----------------------------------------------------------------|
 | BioMart:BioMart |        1 | [UBERON:0000363](http://purl.obolibrary.org/obo/UBERON_0000363) |

-## `CHECKME` (1)
+## `CHECKME`

+There are 1 usages of `CHECKME` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20CHECKME)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20CHECKME).

 | curie           |   usages | nodes                                                           |
 |-----------------|----------|-----------------------------------------------------------------|
 | CHECKME:CHECKME |        1 | [UBERON:0003997](http://purl.obolibrary.org/obo/UBERON_0003997) |

-## `CUMBO` (1)
+## `CUMBO`

+There are 1 usages of `CUMBO` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20CUMBO)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20CUMBO).

 | curie       |   usages | nodes                                                                                                                            |
 |-------------|----------|----------------------------------------------------------------------------------------------------------------------------------|
 | CUMBO:CUMBO |        2 | [UBERON:0001020](http://purl.obolibrary.org/obo/UBERON_0001020), [UBERON:0022303](http://purl.obolibrary.org/obo/UBERON_0022303) |

-## `DHB` (3)
+## `DHB`

+There are 3 usages of `DHB` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20DHB)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20DHB).

 | curie   |   usages | nodes                                                           |
 |---------|----------|-----------------------------------------------------------------|